Samuel B. Hill (Washington politician)

 Samuel Billingsley Hill (April 2, 1875 – March 16, 1958), was a lawyer, mayor, and U.S. congressman from eastern Washington.

 Born in Franklin, Arkansas, Hill attended the common schools, the University of Arkansas at Fayetteville, and was graduated from its law department in 1898.
-While at the University of Arkansas, he was a member of Xi Chapter of the Kappa Sigma Fraternity.
+While at the University of Arkansas, he was a member of Xi chapter of Kappa Sigma fraternity.